Skip to contents

 Final demand (Y) matrix or name of the column in .sutmats that contains same.
 Default is "Y".

-The name of the column containing energy balance vectors.
+A vector or the name of the column containing intra-industry balance vectors.
+If missing, losses are calculated internally with calc_intra_industry_balance() before endogenizing.
 Default is balance_cols$intra_industry_balance_colname or "SUTIntraIndustryBalance".

 V_prime